 The city of St. Joseph, Minnesota is located about 90 minutes north of the Twin Cities metropolitan area.
 The town was incorporated in 1890, and is home to over 7,000 people.
-Its largest industry is the College of Saint Benedict.
+Its largest employer is the College of Saint Benedict.

 There’s plenty of fun things to see and do in and around St. Joseph (or St. Joe, us locals call it).